 First Holy Communion

-Children preparing for First Holy Communion are usually in conjunction with that of First Reconciliation, a two year program called Basic Faith I and Basic Faith II.
+Children preparing for First Holy Communion are usually in conjunction with that of First Reconciliation, through a two year program called Basic Faith I and Basic Faith II.

 For more information, submit the Inquiry Form or contact the Religious Education office: 706-548-6332, extension 510